Real-time adaptive estimation of decoherence timescales for a single qubit: Theory

 \subsection{Adaptive Bayesian estimation}

-We utilize Bayesian inference, exploiting Bayes' theorem to update knowledge about the decoherence times T$_\chi$ in the light of a set of new measurement outcomes denoted by $\Vec{m}$ = \{$m_1$,$m_2$, \ldots\}.
-Thanks to its flexibility in accounting for experimental imperfections and for integrating online adaptation of the experimental setting while remaining easy to interpret mathematically, the Bayesian framework \cite{gebhart2022learning,pezze_entropy_2018} has been widely applied in quantum technology, from sensing \cite{bonato2016optimized,santagati2019magnetic,joas2021online,caouette2022robust}, to tuning of quantum circuits \cite{lennon2019efficiently,teske2019machine}, and model learning \cite{gentile2021learning}.
+We utilize Bayesian inference, exploiting Bayes' theorem to update knowledge about the decoherence time $T_{\chi}$ and decay exponent $\beta$ in the light of a set of new measurement outcomes denoted by $\Vec{m}$ = \{$m_1$,$m_2$, \ldots\}.
+Thanks to its flexibility in accounting for experimental imperfections and for integrating real-time adaptation of the experimental setting while remaining easy to interpret mathematically, the Bayesian framework \cite{gebhart2023learning,pezze_entropy_2018} has been widely applied in quantum technology, from sensing \cite{bonato2016optimized,santagati2019magnetic,joas2021online,caouette2022robust}, to the tuning of quantum circuits \cite{lennon2019efficiently,teske2019machine}, and model learning \cite{gentile2021learning}.
+In this section, we will restrict the discussion to the characterisation of the decoherence time $T_{\chi}$; the extension to a multi-parameter case, with the simultaneous estimation of $T_\chi$ and $\beta$, will be presented in Sec. \ref{sec:multuiparameter_theory}.